 By Dady Chery, Haiti Chery.
 It took nearly a year to provide conclusive scientific proof that Haiti’s cholera came from Nepal because, despite an epidemiological link of the disease to a UN “peacekeepers” base full of Nepalese troops, scientists had not bothered to compare the cholera from Haiti to cholera from Nepal.
 (English | French)

-By Dady Chery, Axis of Logic.
+By Dady Chery, Haiti Chery.
 Hurricane Tomas swept through the Grande Anse region (south west) of Haiti last weekend, destroying over 1,000 homes and killing more than 30 people, according to the Haitian news.
 I would challenge readers to find the words “Grande Anse” in any recent English-language news item about Haiti.

 By Dady Chery, Haiti Chery.
 To blame Haiti’s cholera outbreak on “overcrowding and poor sanitation,” as is routinely done in the news, is to suggest the impossible: that Vibrio cholera bacteria can spontaneously appear out of thin air although there has been no record of cholera on the island in over 100 years.